theo-armour/agenda/3-2-heritage-happenings/reference/1-heritage-happenings-publishing-guidelines.md

 File names should be descriptive and include the date of the publication.
 For example, `2024-07-29-Heritage-Happenings.docx`.
 * Generally, I prefer naming files so that they are ready for the web, hyphens as word separators, and for to sort by date in a folder.
 For example, `2024-07-29-heritage-happenings.md`.

+## Residents

+* In letter salutations, the first and all important words are typically capitalized as a matter of convention and respect.
+* "Residents" is being used as a form of address (like "Dear Students," "Dear Colleagues," or "Dear Parents"), not as a generic noun in the body of the letter.
+* In the body of the letter, you should not capitalize "residents" unless it is the first word of a sentence or part of a proper noun or official title.

 ## Tips